Umbria

 who established his temporal power over some of them.

-Alter the French revolution, Umbria
+After the French revolution Umbria

 became part of the Roman Republic (1789-1799) and of the Napoleonic

-Empire (1809-1814) and in 1860 Umbria was incorporated to the Kingdom
+Empire (1809-1814) and in 1860 Umbria was incorporated into the Kingdom

 of Italy.